Geminid Meteor Shower 2017

 Geminid meteors are usually bright and can leave long persistent trains.

-If observing opportunities aren’t possible on the evenings of December 13th/ 14th and 14th/ 15th, observers can usually see high meteor activity a day or so either side of the peak.
+If observing opportunities aren’t possible on the evenings of December 13th/ 14th, observers can usually see high meteor activity a day or so either side of the peak.
 It may be possible to spot Geminids on the previous weekend if late mid week evenings are difficult for you.

 For more info please see How to observe Meteors.

 As well as being the grand finale of 2017, the Geminids are special in another way.
 Unlike most meteor showers the Geminids originate from an object known as 3200 Phaethon.
 Thought to be an asteroid, not a comet.

 The event will be an excellent opportunity to learn, share information, pictures and more whatever your level of interest and will run for a few days.
 All you need to do is follow along using the #meteorwatch hashtag.